 If you do not seek medical attention, the decay process continues as acids and bacteria continue dissolving the enamel.
 The sustained damage leads to the decay reaching the dentin, an area between the pulp and enamel.
 If this happens, the level of pain will start to increase.
 Therefore, you may experience sharp pain in the tooth.
 A dental cavity forms after the weakening of enamel due to phosphate and calcium loss.

-At Lovett Pearland, we understand that if you do not treat tooth decay in its early stages, it can escalate to excruciating pain.
+At Lovett Dental Pearland, we understand that if you do not treat tooth decay in its early stages, it can escalate to excruciating pain.
 The worst part is that it could lead to loss of teeth.
-Fortunately, it’s easy to maintain oral health by following the instructions and directions of our dental health professional.
+Fortunately, it’s easy to maintain oral health by following our dental health professional’s instructions and directions.

-Before you start treatment, however, you need to answer the question; how does tooth decay develop?
+However, before you start treatment, you need to answer the question; how does tooth decay develop?
 Understanding this is critical in the process of healing.
-Contact us today at 254.275.6542 to schedule an appointment.
+Contact us today at 281-416-5844 to schedule an appointment.